Louisiana Labor Laws: Everything You Need to Know

 Unemployment and Insurance Benefits

-If you need help with XYZ (insert keyword or something similar), you can post your legal need on UpCounsel'smarketplace.
+If you need help with XYZ (insert keyword or something similar), you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.